TraeDungy/RoyaltyX/README.md

 In today's digital economy, content creators face the challenge of managing revenue from multiple sources - streaming platforms, social media, licensing deals, and direct sales.
 RoyaltyX solves this by providing:

 - **Centralized Revenue Tracking**: Monitor all your income streams in one place
-- **Advanced Analytics**: Understand your performance with detailed insights and trends
+- **Advanced Analytics**: Detailed metrics including average royalty per sale, impression revenue, and conversion rates
 - **Content Management**: Organize and track your digital assets efficiently
 - **Subscription Management**: Flexible pricing plans that grow with your business
 - **Multi-Platform Integration**: Connect with major platforms and services